 All beings fare according to their kamma.
 What is kamma?
 People are too gullible.
-If you do bad actions, they say Yāma, the king of the underworld, will write it all down in a book.
-When you go there he takes out his accounts and looks you up....
-You're all afraid of the Yāma in the after-life, but you don't know the Yāma within your own minds.
-If you do bad actions, even if you sneak off and do it by yourself, this Yāma will write it all down.
-Among you people sitting here and there are probably many who have secretly done bad things, not letting anyone else see.
+If you do bad actions, they say Yama, the king of the underworld, will write it all down in a book.
+When you go there he takes out his accounts and looks you up.
+You're all afraid of the Yama in the after-life, but you don't know the Yama within your own minds.
+If you do bad actions, even if you sneak off and do it by yourself, this Yama will write it all down.
+There are probably many among you people sitting here who have secretly done bad things, not letting anyone else see.
 But you see it, don't you?
-This Yāma sees it all.
+This Yama sees it all.
 Can you see it for yourself?
-All of you, think for a while...
-Yāma has written it all down, hasn't he?
+All of you, think for a while ...
+Yama has written it all down, hasn't he?
 There's no way you can escape it.
-Whether you do it alone or in a group, in a field or wherever....
+Whether you do it alone or in a group, in a field or wherever.

 Is there anybody here who has ever stolen something?
 There are probably a few of us who are ex-thieves.
 Even if you don't steal other people's things you still may steal your own.
 I myself have that tendency, that's why I reckon some of you may be the same.
 Maybe you have secretly done bad things in the past, not letting anyone else know about it.
 But even if you don't tell anyone else about it, you must know about it.
-This is the Yāma who watches over you and writes it all down.
+This is the Yama who watches over you and writes it all down.
 Wherever you go he writes it all down in his account book.
 We know our own intention.
-When you do bad actions badness is there, if you do good actions, goodness is there.
+When you do bad actions, badness is there, if you do good actions, goodness is there.
 There's nowhere you can go to hide.
 Even if others don't see you, you must see yourself.
-Even if you go into a deep hole you'll still find yourself.
 Even if you go into a deep hole you'll still find yourself there.
 There's no way you can commit bad actions and get away with it.
 In the same way, why shouldn't you see your own purity?
-You see it all - the peaceful, the agitated, the liberation or the bondage - we see all these for ourselves.
+See it all - the peaceful, the agitated, the liberation or the bondage - see all these for yourselves.

 In this Buddhist religion you must be aware of all your actions.
-We don't act like the Brahmans, who go into your house and say, "May you be well and strong, may you live long."
+We don't act like the Brāhmans, who go into your house and say, 'May you be well and strong, may you live long.'
 The Buddha doesn't talk like that.
 How will the disease go away with just talk?
-The Buddha's way of treating the sick was to say, "Before you were sick what happened?
-What led up to your sickness?"
+The Buddha's way of treating the sick was to say, 'Before you were sick what happened?
+What led up to your sickness?'
 Then you tell him how it came about.
-"Oh, it's like that, is it?
-Take this medicine and try it out."
+'Oh, it's like that, is it?
+Take this medicine and try it out.'
 If it's not the right medicine he tries another one.
 If it's right for the illness, then that's the right one.
 This way is scientifically sound.
-As for the Brahmans, they just tie a string around your wrist and say, "Okay, be well, be strong, when I leave this place you just get right on up and eat a hearty meal and be well."
+As for the Brāhmans, they just tie a string around your wrist and say, 'Okay, be well, be strong, when I leave this place you just get right on up and eat a hearty meal and be well.'
 No matter how much you pay them, your illness won't go away, because their way has no scientific basis.
 But this is what people like to believe.